conan-io/conan-io.github.io/_posts/2020-02-11-New-conan-release-1-22.markdown

 ```

 With `scm_to_conandata` enabled, after creating the package, if you inspect the local cache export
-folder you will see that the scm dictionary has not been evaluated (it is identical to the one in
+folder you will see that the that the original *conanfile.py* is not modified and that there's a
-your scm repository) and that there's a *conandata.yml* next to the *conanfile.py* file.
-If you
+*conandata.yml* next to the *conanfile.py* file with all the contents of the scm dictionary but the
-inspect that file, you will see something similar to this:
+`username` and `password`.
+If you inspect that file, you will see something similar to this:

 {% highlight yaml %}
 .conan: